Depending on what you’re using it for, you can get several financial benefits from buying…

 Contingency for Inspection

 Consider contingencies as your safety net.
-It allows you to negotiate inspection timeframe as well as repair costs, especially if these affect the structural integrity of the property.
+Contingencies allow you to negotiate inspection timeframes, as well as repair costs, especially if these affect the structural integrity of the property.
 You can also negotiate a final walk-through to verify that all the necessary repairs were made and that your new home is in top condition before you take the final step.

 Contingencies are indicated in the contract and will have to be met before it becomes binding.
-It protects you, the buyer, from being trapped in a situation that isn’t beneficial to you and you can walk away from it and direct your time towards finding the best home for you.
+It protects you, the buyer, from being trapped in a situation that isn’t beneficial to you.
+You can walk away from it and direct your time towards finding the best home for you.

 Sellers often have a tight schedule for inspections, leaving you, the buyer, with less time than you need to ensure that your potential future home is in top condition.
 You may ask for a longer inspection timeframe in your contingencies to maintain your negotiation leverage even after accepting the deal.

 Our clientele is quite meticulous, so we understand why our buyers need a longer inspection timeframe.
 Besides, buying a property is an important investment; we agree that it’s only right to know that you’re putting your investment in the right property and that you’re getting the best one for you.

 More often than not, sellers spring for repair costs before putting their property out on the market.
 Some sellers offer the buyer credit, which is a certain amount from the contract price.
 This amount goes toward repair costs, allowing the buyer to take care of the repairs themselves.